flaviodev/blog/about.md

 I like to learn new languages ​​and technologies and I'm interested in what helps me to be productive and create great code, such as tests, clean code, best practices and patterns.

-I'm passionate about developing great solutions, I really like new challenges and I love studing.
+I'm passionate about developing great solutions, I really like new challenges and I love studying.
 So, I created this space to write my notes.